mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 </aside>

 1. Write and run the code samples in the slides to see how they work.

-You may have some questions in mind. _What if you rearranged some part of the code?
-Why the space between a variable name and the equals sign (`=`)?
+   You may have some questions in mind as you do this.
+For example, _why the space between a variable name and the equals sign (`=`)?
 Can you split things into multiple lines?
 How about converting a string like "abc" to a number?_ Make sure you try these out, and any other questions you may have!
 You'll build a good mental model of JavaScript this way.
 You'll also get comfortable with writing JavaScript and recognising the errors you'll encounter later on.

 1. Suppose we have the following string:
    ```js